Adrenal Gland Tumor: Diagnosis

 In addition to a physical examination, the following tests may be used to diagnose an adrenal gland tumor:

 • Blood and urine tests.
 Blood and urine tests help measure the amount of adrenal hormones, which can tell the doctor if the tumor is functional or nonfunctional.
 A 24-hour urine sample may also be needed.
-This test requires a person to collect all of their urine for an entire 24-hour period, so it can be used for laboratory testing.
+This test requires a person to collect all of their urine for a 24-hour period, so it can be used for laboratory testing.
 The test results help the doctor track how quickly various hormones are produced.

 • MRI.
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+An MRI produces detailed images of the inside of the body using magnetic fields, not x-rays.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye is injected into a patient’s vein.

 • Metaiodobenzylguanidine (MIBG) scan.
 MIBG is a chemical similar to adrenaline that will collect in a neuroendocrine tumor.
 A MIBG scan can show a tumor of the adrenal medulla that may not show up on an x-ray.
 The scan takes place over 2 consecutive days.
 On the first day, an injection of MIBG is given in the arm.
 Several hours later, pictures are taken with a special camera that can show if or where in the body the MIBG has collected.
 The following morning, more pictures are taken, and the process may be repeated if needed.